Today's Articles

 On this date in 2004, the first Black woman won the Nobel Peace Prize.

-Kenyan ecologist Wangari Maathai, 64, was honored by the Nobel committee for standing at the "front of the fight to promote ecologically viable social, economic and cultural development in Kenya and in Africa."
-She is an outspoken environmentalist, whose tree-planting campaign slows deforestation and aids the poor.
+The Nobel committee honored Kenyan ecologist Wangari Maathai, 64, for standing at the "front of the fight to promote ecologically viable social, economic and cultural development in Kenya and Africa."
+She is an outspoken environmentalist whose tree-planting campaign slows deforestation and aids the poor.

 Maathai was also voted Time Magazine's "Hero of the Planet" in 1998.
-A household name in her country, Maathai vowed to use the cash award that comes with the award to promote her environmental campaigns.
+A household name in her country, Maathai vowed to use the cash award to promote her environmental campaigns.

 Wangari Maathai, Africa's first female winner of the Nobel Peace Prize, died in a Nairobi hospital following a battle with cancer on September 25, 2011.
 She was 71.